Use Case · For the CFO

 Cashless Participation®

-No SBC recognized.
+Materially less SBC recognized.
 GAAP profit becomes achievable.

-SBC expense recognizedNone
+SBC expense recognizedMinimal

 Impact on net incomePositive